About

 -Food Systems Finance Pilot Projects

-CDFA is continues to work with pilot projects in communities that have strong existing food system initiatives and are well-positioned to engage with traditional development finance.
+CDFA continued to work with pilot projects in communities that have strong existing food system initiatives and are well-positioned to engage with traditional development finance.
 These pilot projects build equity in their local food systems and have generated momentum over the past several years.

 • Franklin County, Ohio